 I don’t know about you, but I love curse words.
 They are a colorful, slightly scandalous addition to any language: English curse words, Spanish curse words, Italian curse words…I love them all.
 And being words, I find them beautiful in their own way.
 Curse words can be insulting if used aggressively, but I’ve learned that they can also be supportive, uplifting—and hilarious and ridiculous— depending on the usage.
 Curse words can even help form connections between people.

 I work in a manual labor industry.
 I started off as a laborer and now manage projects.
 Men in my line of work have always cursed like sailors, but I started my career working with timber fallers and I can make an old sailor blush.
 Seriously.
 It’s a talent.

 I still like to pepper my language with curse words, even in my “elevated” managerial position.
 And it seems to make me more relatable to my crews, often earning me some instant respect with new workers.
 My language is widely known and joked about in my company (one of the many reasons I appreciate working there).
-I work with a lot of Latino men in the field, and my ability to volley curse words in Spanish with them has won me a lot of points over the years.
+I work with a lot of Latino men in the field, and my ability to volley Spanish curse words with them has won me a lot of points over the years.